 Taranaki Falls Walk in video

-Below is a short video to give you an idea of what the walk experience is like:
+Below is a short video to give you an idea of what the experience is like:

 However the Taranaki falls themselves did not make it into any of the movies, as far as I know.

-Not to be mixed up with the waterfalls of Mont Taranaki
+Not to be mixed up with the waterfalls of Mount Taranaki

-Mont Taranaki, on the West coast of North Island) also has waterfall (such as Dawson falls) but those these ones.
+Mount Taranaki (on the West coast of North Island) also has waterfalls, such as Dawson falls, but not this one.

 Planning Tips – Taranaki falls New Zealand